Day 1 in London

 Welcome to London!
 Upon arrival, you will go through customs and immigration.
 Should you opt to purchase a transfer to your hotel; a representative will be waiting for you as you exit immigration.
 Arrive at your hotel, check in and do not give in to jet lag!
 There is so much for you to see and do!

 Begin the afternoon with a traditional lunch of fish and chips in any of the quaint pubs to be found throughout London.
-Afterwards, we recommend that you get acquainted with the city by choosing an optional tour such as 'The Original London Sightseeing Tour' (red route), showcasing St. Paul's Cathedral, Tower Bridge and the Tower of London or 'The Tower of London and River Cruise.'
+Afterwards, we recommend that you get acquainted with the city by choosing an optional tour such as 'The Original London Sightseeing Tour: Hop-on Hop-off' (red route), showcasing St. Paul's Cathedral, Tower Bridge and the Tower of London.

 As night approaches, make your way to Leicester Square, center of London cinema, for dinner and a show.
 This West End area is full of restaurants and bars sure to please every budget, with plenty of music and entertainment on hand!